nailor/www.dywypi.org/blog/0003-rewind-in-rebase.md

 and manually cherry-pick them back after rebase.
 But let's assume you've modified a load of commits and need to modify yet another load of commits in this rebase, so you don't want to abort.
 The solution?
-Let's just mimick how the rebase works!
+Let's just mimic how the rebase works!

 ## Magic part: Rewinding in rebase!